Ensuring a carefree stay for you, this article provides an overview of information about accessible travel in the

 Accessible Travel Netherlands offers a wide variety of accessible tours to discover the beautiful landscapes and authentic cities of the Netherlands.
 Are you looking for a guided tour, a accessible day at the beach or a cheese tasting?
 Read about all the tours here!

 Discovering the Netherlands from the water?
 It is possible!
 We offer accessible boat tours in Amsterdam and Rotterdam.

-Having a day trip while visiting the Netherlands is a refreshing experience!
-Do you want to see the miniature version of the Dutch attractions in Madurodam, go to the fairy tale park of Efteling, admire the tulips in Keukenhof or enjoy the nature of the Hoge Veluwe National Park?
-We can arrange an accessible day out for you!
-Check out the offers here!
+Besides museums and castles, there are plenty of types of attractions in the Netherlands.
+You can see the miniature version of the Dutch attractions in Madurodam, you can go to the fairy tale theme park called 'Efteling', you can admire the tulips in Keukenhof or enjoy the nature of the Hoge Veluwe National Park.

 Veroniek is the founder of Accessible Travel Netherlands and works on marketing, sales and group bookings.